bschiffthaler/seidr/docs/source/mpi/mpi.rst

 ===========================================

-A number of computationally intensive network inference algorithms in ``seidr`` are written within a message parsing framework (OpenMPI 3).
-This allows for parallelism on a single computer or across many nodes in a cluster.
+A number of computationally intensive network inference algorithms in ``seidr`` are written using a hybrid MPI/OpenMP approach.
+This allows for sahred memory parallelism on a single computer or across many nodes in a cluster.
 Some inference algorithms in ``seidr`` have been run on hundreds of CPUs across many nodes in a high performance compute cluster.